-- The development must be begun not later than three years beginning with the date of this permission.
+- 1. The development must be begun not later than three years beginning with the date of this permission.

+Peason, Required to be imposed by Section 91 Town & Country Planning Act - Reason.
+Required to be imposed by Section 91 Town & Country Planning Act 1990. - 2.
+This decision relates to drawings numbered Location plan, 2278/01 Rev A, 2278/02 Rev B, 2278/03 and the development shall not be carried out except in accordance with the drawings hereby approved.

 Reason.
-Required to be imposed by Section 91 Town & Country Planning Act 1990. - This decision relates to drawings numbered Location plan, 2278/01 Rev A, 2278/02 Rev B, 2278/03 and the development shall not be carried out except in accordance with the drawings hereby approved.
-Reason.
+For the avoidance of doubt and to ensure a satisfactory standard of - Reason.
 For the avoidance of doubt and to ensure a satisfactory standard of design pursuant to the policies of the Bury Unitary Development Plan listed. - 3.
 Details/Samples of the (materials/bricks) to be used in the external elevations, together with details of their manufacturer, type/colour and size, shall be submitted to and approved in writing by the Local Planning Authority before the development is commenced.
 Only the approved materials/bricks shall be used for the construction of the development.